M-Faried/pipelines/README.md

 The buffered step supports either or both of the 2 kinds of span.
 It also supports the pass through feature which allows users of the package to control whether the buffered pipeline tokens are sent to the following steps after being buffered or not.

-You have also the option to flush the buffer any time you like.
+You have also the option to flush the buffer or not after running your calculation on the buffer.

 ### Time Triggered Buffer Step (Example 6)